akauppi/GroundLevel-firebase-es/README.md

 1. Please remove the `iconart` and `public/favicon*` files.
 They are not licensed for other use than this template.
 Thanks!
 2. Change the `name`, `version`, `repository.url` and `author` fields in `package.json`, to match your application.
-3. Change the `CHANGELOG` and other such, obviously...
+3. Visit the `src/config.js` and suit it to your project (title etc.).

 <!-- disabled (revise when we see whether we need Rollup)
 If we still use Rollup, and you need CommonJS dependencies, enable `plugin-commonjs` in `rollup.config.js` and `package.json` (just uncomment or move around certain lines of code).